Bullying in nursing: Nurse bullying inventory

 In order to further investigate and understand the impact of workplace bullying on the nursing work environment, an inventory was developed to address specific workplace bullying constructs within the nursing context.

-Associated terms

-Horizontal violence is often the same term used when referring to bullying in nursing.
-This term describes the appalling behavior shown by colleagues in the nursing field.
-Such demeaning behavior can make the workplace stressful and unpleasant.
-Another term associated to bullying in nursing is hierarchical violence.
-This occurs when a person in a position of power, such as a nurse manager or head nurse, bullies a person in lesser power, such as a staff nurse.
-Lateral violence occurs when one staff nurse were to harass another staff nurse, with neither of them being in a higher position of power than the other.

 Remedial action

 Some health organizations are seeking to educate staff and health care team members on how to improve social interactions, proper business etiquette, and foster positive people skills in the work environment.
 Nurses are entitled to monetary compensation for experiencing bullying.